digital-blueprint/greenlight-app/README.md

 ##### greenlight-reference-ticket-description

-The content of this slot will be shown in the ticket reference activity description
+The content of this slot will be shown in the ticket reference activity description.

 Example: